China boycotts top AI conference after ban on papers from US-sanctioned entities

 CAST added that papers accepted at NeurIPS would no longer be recognised as qualifying research outputs for its funding programmes.
 However, it will still acknowledge their academic impact if evaluated by Chinese academic societies.

-China has also recently tightened its regulatory screws, reportedly barring two executives of AI agent startup Manus from leaving the country as regulators review whether Meta Platforms’ US$2 billion (HK$2.3 billion) acquisition of the Chinese-founded firm originally violated investment rules.
+China has also recently tightened its regulatory screws, reportedly barring two executives of AI agent startup Manus from leaving the country as regulators review whether Meta Platforms' $2 billion acquisition of the Chinese-founded firm originally violated investment rules.

 Reuters